ror-community/ror-site/content/about/faqs/_index.md

 ### **What is a ROR identifier?**

 A ROR ID consists of a [unique 9-character string appended to the ROR domain](https://ror.readme.io/docs/ror-identifier-pattern).
-The preferred form of a ROR identifier is the entire URL: `https://ror.org/02mhbdp94` rather than `ror.org/02mhbdp94` or `02mhbdp94`.
+The preferred form of a ROR identifier is the entire URL: `https://ror.org/02mhbdp94` rather than `ror.org/02mhbdp94` or `02mhbdp94`, although the ROR API will recognize all three of these forms as ROR IDs.
 The unique strings in ROR identifiers are assigned randomly, not sequentially, and contain no organizational information; therefore, the ROR ID of one organization cannot be predicted from the ROR ID of a related organization.

 ***